-inSSIDer Office groups access points (APs), networks, and channels in three different ways:
+inSSIDer Office and Chanalyzer group access points (APs), networks, and channels in three different ways:

 |Physical||Groups different SSIDs associated with one physical radio (AP) together|

 |Logical||Groups different physical radios (APs) associated with a single SSID together|

 Each of the above listed modes has its own table associated with it:

 Physical Mode table shows a list of actual physical radios.
 Each radio can have 1 or more SSID associated with it: